No Products in the Cart

 Tulsi (Holy basil): Tulsi or holy basil contains specific anti-asthmatic and anti-infective properties.
 Ayurveda recommends holy basil to empower respiratory resistance.
 To find relief, consume fresh tulsi juice made by pounding leaves of the herb, twice a day.
 Add a few drops of ginger and some honey to this to increase its efficiency to build resistance.

-Nuts: The vitamin E found in nuts like pistachio, almonds, cashews, walnuts and other nuts makes nuts one of the best kids immunity booster foods that help the immune system to fight against invading bacteria.
+Nuts: The vitamin E found in nuts like pistachio, almonds, cashews, walnuts and other nuts makes nuts one of the best foods for immunity booster that help the immune system to fight against invading bacteria.
 They are a great source of antioxidants that keep the body healthy and disease free by neutralizing free radicals and reducing inflammation.
 Study shows that some roasted nuts appear to have an increased antioxidant level as compared with raw one.
 (What are some high protein nuts and seeds?)

 Turmeric: Turmeric not only acts as an immunity booster food for kids but also has added health benefits.
 Curcumin, a compound found in turmeric, offers therapeutic relief and promotes immunity.
 It is a rich antioxidant which supports against body cell damage and has been found to delay or reverse diseases or age related decrease in body functions.
 According to Ayurveda, it is believed that turmeric can destroy all the 3 doshas or the basic humors of the body and hence it is recommended to treat a numbers of ailments & also as a potent.
 You can boil a cup of milk with 1 teaspoon of turmeric in it and give it to your child once a day.

-Cinnamon: This aromatic spice is the richest source of antioxidants among all the spices that makes it a great immunity booster food for kids as well as adults.
+Cinnamon: This aromatic spice is the richest source of antioxidants among all the spices that makes it a great food for immunity boosting for kids as well as adults.
 Loaded with antiviral, antifungal and antibacterial properties which fight against viruses causing infections like cold and flu.
 (How to give cinnamon to kids?)
 Cinnamon is generally regarded as safe to give to your baby in small amounts after they turn 6 months of age.
 Cinnamon doesn’t commonly cause an allergic reaction in children or adults.
 Though heavy exposure to cinnamon can cause stomach upset, skin or mouth irritation, and possibly problems with bleeding due to decreased blood clotting but a sprinkle of cinnamon on your baby’s food probably won’t cause a problem.
 You can add cinnamon to applesauce, oatmeal, breakfast cereals, cakes, cookies and other items that kids enjoy eating.

 Moringa: Moringa is a magical tree with lots of health benefits attached.
 Every part of this tree such as roots, barks, fruits, flowers and leaves are rich in vitamins, minerals and antioxidants.
 The leaves are a good source of vitamin A, B, C minerals like calcium and Iron, which makes it a natural immunity booster food for kids.
 Apart from immunity it also helps in bone development, fights iron deficiency and aids in muscle building.
 (Whats an easy food for fixing healthy eyesight?)